 All processes throughout the value chain are exposed to operational risk.
-The operational risk is highest within implementation of our investment projects, operation and maintenance activities and market operations.
+The operational risk is highest within execution of investment projects, operation and maintenance activities and market operations.
 This may result in:

 - · Injury to employees, contractors or third parties

 - · Social and environmental impact

-- · Compliance breaches
+- Compliance breaches

 - Damage and losses related to own and third-party production plants and other assets

 - Weakened reputation

-- Financial loss
+- Economic loss